Zielona Góra County

 Zielona Góra County (powiat zielonogórski) is a unit of territorial administration and local government (powiat) in Lubusz Voivodeship, western Poland.
-It came into being on January 1, 1999, as a result of the Polish local government reforms passed in 1998.
+It came into being on 1 January 1999, as a result of the Polish local government reforms passed in 1998.
 Its administrative seat is the city of Zielona Góra, although the city is not part of the county (it constitutes a separate city county).
 The county contains five towns: Sulechów, which lies 23 km north-east of Zielona Góra, Nowogród Bobrzański, which lies 25 km south-west of Zielona Góra, Babimost, which lies 40 km north-east of Zielona Góra, Czerwieńsk, which lies 11 km north-west of Zielona Góra, and Kargowa, 40 km north-east of Zielona Góra.

 The county covers an area of 1349.75 km2.
 As of 2019 its total population is 75,626.
 The most populated towns are Sulechów with 16,831 inhabitants and Nowogród Bobrzański with 5,165 inhabitants.

 Neighbouring counties

-Apart from the city of Zielona Góra, Zielona Góra County is also bordered by Świebodzin County to the north, Nowy Tomyśl County to the north-east, Wolsztyn County to the east, Nowa Sól County to the south-east, Żagań County to the south, Żary County to the south-west and Krosno Odrzańskie County to the west.
+Apart from the city of Zielona Góra, Zielona Góra County is also bordered by Świebodzin County to the north, Nowy Tomyśl County to the north-east, Wolsztyn County to the east, Nowa Sól County to the south-east, Żagań County to the south, Żary County to the south-west and Krosno County to the west.